ChrisWhealy/DistributedSystemNotes/Lecture 19.md

 Dynamo also uses this scheme to decide where a key should be replicated.

 If we assume that the ring's replication factor is 3, then this means every key must be stored on a total of 3 nodes &mdash; but how do we decide which three nodes?
 The approach here is the following:

 * Every key has a *"home"* node.
-This is the node the key is stored on using the hash value methodology described above.
+This is the node the key is stored on using the *scan clockwise* approach described above.
-* Once the key is stored on the home node, it is then passed on to the next node, clockwise around the ring and stored there too.
+* Once the key is stored on the home node, it is then forwarded to the next clockwise node around the ring and stored there too.
-* The key continues to be passed around the ring until it has been stored in the correct number of replicas.
+* The key continues to be forwarded clockwise around the ring until it has been stored in the correct number of replicas.

-So, in the example where we stored `"apple"` on `M2`, the replication factor of 3 requires that this key is also be replicated nodes on `M3` and `M4`
+So, in the example where we stored `"apple"` on `M2`, the replication factor of 3 requires that this key is also replicated on nodes `M3` and `M4`

 ![Dynamo Node Ring 4](./img/L19%20Ring%204.png)

-The Dynamo Paper refers to this list of nodes as the *"preference list"*, and this is usually includes more nodes than the replication factor indicates because some nodes could be down or unavailable.
-So, in Dynamo, you keep working your way down the preference list using the first available nodes until the ring's replication factor has been satisfied.
+The Dynamo Paper refers to this list of nodes as the *"preference list"*, and it usually includes more nodes than the replication factor requires because some nodes could be down or unavailable.
+So, in Dynamo, you keep working your way down the preference list using the next available node until the ring's replication factor has been satisfied.

 ### Adding a New Node